react-static/react-static/docs/concepts.md

 ### Existing Templates

 The following templates contain the bare-minimum for each css approach to function properly with server-side rendering.
-You can start with these templates using the `react-static create` CLI command, or transfer the logic to an existin project (pay close attention to the `static.config.js` file if that is the case).
+You can start with these templates using the `react-static create` CLI command, or transfer the logic to an existing project (pay close attention to the `static.config.js` file if that is the case).

 * [glamorous](https://github.com/nozzle/react-static/tree/master/examples/glamorous)
 * [glamorous-tailwind](https://github.com/nozzle/react-static/tree/master/examples/glamorous-tailwind)